 After inadvertently spending almost the entire day in Trout Lake, ‘resupplying’ (they had WiFi…) I ventured five miles up trail to an obscure and far off campsite for a quiet day of rest.
 The day of rest provided the perfect time to ponder all the happenings of the week and give my body a break.
 I was particularly engaged with glueing together all the pieces of pre-Cartesian philosophy I had read about in the past week.
 One of my nightly routines is to unravel a chapter of, “The Path of Philosophy: Truth, Wonder, and Distress.”
 An interconnected map of philosophy by the brilliant scholar and ever helpful guide John Marmysz.
 The day also gave me a chance to prepare for the challenges north bound hikers had been warning me about.

 “It is mosquito hell,” “That was a bit of the trail I would not do again,” “It was like World War III.”
-During the past week the above statements and many more with similar sentiments were relaid to me by north bound hikers who had suffered the 20 miles I was about to embark on, in the Indian Heaven Wilderness.
+During the past week the above statements and many more with similar sentiments were relaid as a warning to me by north bound hikers who had suffered the 20 miles I was about to embark on, the Indian Heaven Wilderness.
 It was also common for many of these hikers to pull up a sleeve or pant leg only to show a grotesque patches of skin entirely covered in mosquito bites.
 Considering these warnings I was ready to practically run through this bit of trail and have the worst time of my life, even worse than that time I threw up continuously during an accent of the 11,520 foot Mt.
 Nebo, in Utah.